mlaug/local-chat-agent/README.md

 endpoint defined by `OLLAMA_ENDPOINT`.

 The assistant is configured to respond in a very simple "explain like I'm five" manner.
 It also filters replies for potentially inappropriate language so that responses remain child friendly.

+### Offline text to speech

+If no `ORCA_API_KEY` is provided the application falls back to [`pyttsx3`](https://pyttsx3.readthedocs.io/) for speech synthesis.
+This runs entirely locally but you need a TTS engine available on your system.

+### Multilingual input

+Speech can be provided in German, English or Spanish.
+The detected language is used for the reply so the assistant answers in the same language.

 ## Development Container